Assassination of S. W. R. D. Bandaranaike: Cause for the assassination

-The investigation claimed that the reason behind the murder of Bandaranaike, was Bandaranaike's refusal to entertain Buddharakitha Thero's requests following his support for Bandaranaike in the election.
-Buddharakitha supported Bandaranaike campaign with funds and influence.
+The investigation claimed that the reason behind the murder of Bandaranaike was Bandaranaike's refusal to entertain Buddharakitha Thero's requests following his support for Bandaranaike in the election.
+Buddharakitha supported Bandaranaike's campaign with funds and influence.
 Following the election, Buddharakitha approached Bandaranaike to secure a lucrative shipping contract to import rice from Burma and Thailand for a company named Colombo Shipping Lines which he had co-founded with his associate H.P.
 Jayawardena.
 Bandaranaike on advice of his Ministers Philip Gunawardena and R.G.
-Senanayake gave the contract to the government own Ceylon Shipping Corporation.
+Senanayake gave the contract to the government-owned Ceylon Shipping Corporation.
 Bandaranaike further denied a lucrative sugar manufacturing licence to Buddharakitha and Jayawardena on advice of the two ministers.

 Prosecution and punishment

 Supreme court trial

-The Supreme Court trial of the five accused commenced on February 22, 1961 before Justice T. S. Fernando, QC, OBE.
+The Supreme Court trial of the five accused commenced on February 22, 1961, before Justice T. S. Fernando, QC, OBE.
 With a seven-member English speaking jury, D.W.L.
 Lieversz Snr. serving as foreman.
 97 witnesses testified and were cross examined.
 The prosecution was led by the Solicitor General A. C. Alles and Deputy Solicitor General A. C. M. Ameer assisted by Senior Crown Counsels R.S.
 Wanasundara and R.I.
 Obeyesekera.

 The first and second accused, Buddharakitha Thero and Jayawardene were represented by Phineas Quass, QC from Britain.
 The third accused Anura de Silva was represented by Kenneth Shinya assisted by K. Ratnesar.
 The fourth accused Somarama Thero was represented by Lucian G. Weeramantry appearing free of charge.
 The fifth accused Newton Perera was represented by N. Satyendra assisted by A. Mahesan.

 Verdict

-The trail concluded on May 12, 1961 and the jury returned its verdict in five days.
+The trial concluded on May 12, 1961 and the jury returned its verdict in five days.
 The jury acquitted Anura de Silva (unanimously) and Newton Perera (five to two).
 The jury found first accused Buddharakkitha Thero, second accused HP Jayewardena and fourth accused Somarama Thero guilty by a unanimous verdict and pronounced on all three of them the death sentence (death by hanging).